 |Notes||Pets welcome, No smoking at this property|

-Oil heating with electric fire in sitting area.
-Gas cooker, microwave, fridge, (use of owner's freezer on request), washing machine, TV with Freeview, DVD player, radio/cassette/CD player.
+Oil heating with electric fire.
+Gas cooker, microwave, fridge, (use of owner's freezer on request), washing machine, TV with Freeview, DVD, radio/cassette/CD.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off road parking for 2 cars.
 Large lawned garden with pond, patio and garden furniture.
 Lockable bike storage.
 One well-behaved dog welcome at charge of £10 per week.
 Sorry, no smoking.
 Shop 3 miles, pub 1 mile.
 Note: There is an unfenced pond at the property so please ensure children are supervised.
 Note: Dogs must be kept on a lead at all times.

 Northumberland is a heady combination of fishing villages, market towns, sandy beaches, magnificent castles and historic Hadrian's Wall, tied together by beautiful countryside and abundant wildlife.